Zacch Pickens

-Zaccheaus L. Pickens (born March 6, 2000) is an American professional football defensive tackle for the Kansas City Chiefs of the National Football League (NFL).
+Zaccheaus L. Pickens (born March 6, 2000) is an American professional football defensive tackle for the Atlanta Falcons of the National Football League (NFL).
 He played college football for the South Carolina Gamecocks.
+Pickens has also played for the Chicago Bears and Kansas City Chiefs.

 Early life

 Pickens was born on March 6, 2000, in Anderson, South Carolina.
-He attended T. L. Hanna High School, where he was named South Carolina's Gatorade Football Player of the Year as a senior in 2018 after recording 87 tackles, six sacks, and a interception which he returned for a touchdown.
+He attended T. L. Hanna High School, where he was named South Carolina's Gatorade Football Player of the Year as a senior in 2018 after recording 87 tackles, six sacks, and an interception which he returned for a touchdown.
 A five-star recruit, Pickens was selected to play in the 2019 Under Armour All-American Game.
 He committed to the University of South Carolina to play college football.

 College career

 As a true freshman at South Carolina in 2019, Pickens played in all 12 games and had 16 tackles.
 As a sophomore in 2020, he started seven of 10 games, recording 35 tackles and one sack.
 As a junior in 2021, he started all 13 games, finishing with 38 tackles and four sacks.
 Pickens returned to South Carolina for his senior season in 2022.